Case Dismissed for Oregon Public Defenders?

 Missouri attorneys took a similar approach to spur reform of the public defense system in 2012.
 Though it's taken time and plenty of litigation, Hanlon said there's progress in that state.

-The evidentiary hearing in Marion County would investigate whether caseloads are, compared to the standards set out in the ABA’s 2021 caseload study.
-If the hearing reveals there aren’t enough attorneys to represent their clients, the motion by Marion County Public Defenders requests the courts dismiss cases with a priority for lower-level offenses.
-Joshua Krumholtz, who is representing the Marion County Public Defenders, said it’s likely that the decision of the evidentiary will be appealed.
+The evidentiary hearing in Marion County would investigate whether caseloads are, compared to the standards set out in the ABA's 2021 caseload study.
+If the hearing reveals there aren't enough attorneys to represent their clients, the motion by Public Defender of Marion County requests the courts dismiss cases with a priority for lower-level offenses.
+Joshua Krumholz, who is representing the Public Defender of Marion County, said it's likely that the decision of the evidentiary will be appealed.

-“We think it's likely that whatever that ruling is, either party will appeal it.
+"We think it's likely that whatever that ruling is, either party will appeal it.
 We think that, depending on what the ruling, there may be a right to appeal directly to the state Supreme Court.
-We view this ultimately as an issue that will have to be decided by the state Supreme Court,” Krumholtz said.
+We view this ultimately as an issue that will have to be decided by the state Supreme Court," Krumholz said

 The judicial system, however, has no ability to fund additional public defenders.
 The legislature or governor's office would have to become involved to fund new attorneys, but the court's decision could establish a precedent that cases can be dismissed based on the state's failure to provide representation.